1-Lefschetz contact solvmanifolds: Preliminaries

 In many common situations, the injection in Proposition \ref{prop: there is always an injection} is in fact bijective. \begin{proposition} The natural inclusion $\alt^* \g^* \hookrightarrow \Omega^*(\Gamma\backslash G)$ induces an isomorphism in cohomology in either any of the following cases: \begin{enumerate} [\rm (i)] \item $G$ is a nilpotent Lie group. \item $G$ is a completely solvable Lie group. \item $\Ad_G(G)$ and $\Ad_G(\Gamma)$ have the same Zariski-closures in $\GL(\g)$. \end{enumerate} \end{proposition} As stated, Proposition \ref{prop: sometimes it is an isomorphism} is a collection of well-known independent results: (i) is credited to Nomizu \cite[Theorem 1]{Nomizu}, (ii) is attributed to Hattori \cite[Theorem 4.1]{Hattori}, and (iii) is due to Mostow \cite[Theorem 8.1]{Mostow 2}.
 In fact, the condition stated in (iii) has come to be known as the \textit{Mostow condition}.
 Nice alternative proofs of (i) and (iii) are given in \cite[Corollary 7.28 and Corollary 7.29]{Raghunathan}.
 Notice that (i) and (ii) are actually particular cases of (iii), although not obviously so.

 A nilmanifold $M = \Gamma \backslash N$ is said to be a \textit{Heisenberg nilmanifold} if $N$ is isomorphic to the Heisenberg Lie group $H$ of the corresponding dimension.
-Heisenberg nilmanifolds are featured prominently in this article, partly due to the fact that they admit Sasakian structures; moreover, they are the only nilmanifolds to do so (see Theorem \ref{thm: sasakian nilmanifolds} below).
+Heisenberg nilmanifolds are featured prominently in this article, partly because they admit Sasakian structures; moreover, they are the only nilmanifolds to do so (see Theorem \ref{thm: sasakian nilmanifolds} below).
 One of our main results is a partial generalization of this fact (see Theorem \ref{thm: odd benson-gordon}), and holds in part due to a result of Malcev we now recall.

 \begin{proposition} \cite{Malcev} If $\Gamma_1$ and $\Gamma_2$ are lattices in simply connected nilpotent Lie groups $N_1$ and $N_2$ respectively, then every isomorphism $f\colon \Gamma_1 \to \Gamma_2$ extends uniquely to a Lie group isomorphism $F\colon N_1 \to N_2$.
 In particular, $\Gamma_1 \backslash N_1$ is diffeomorphic to $\Gamma_2 \backslash N_2$. \end{proposition} Proposition \ref{prop: Malcev rigidity} is colloquially termed \textit{Malcev's rigidity theorem}.
 See \cite[Corollary 2 of Theorem 2.10]{Raghunathan} for a proof of Theorem \ref{prop: Malcev rigidity}.
 There is a well-known generalization to completely solvable solvmanifolds, due to Saito \cite[Theorem 5]{Saito1}.
-Note that both these results can be seen as enhancements of Mostow's result (see \cite[Theorem A]{Mostow 1}).
+Note that both these results can be seen as enhancements of Mostow's result on the rigidity of fundamental groups of solvmanifolds mentioned above.
 Our main use of Proposition \ref{prop: Malcev rigidity} is the next remark. \begin{remark} Proposition \ref{prop: Malcev rigidity} ensures that any nilmanifold diffeomorphic to a Heisenberg nilmanifold is in fact a Heisenberg nilmanifold.
-For if $\Gamma_N \backslash N$ and $\Gamma_H \backslash H$ are diffeomorphic then their fundamental groups $\Gamma_N$ and $\Gamma_H$ are isomorphic as abstract groups, and we can extend that isomorphism into a Lie group isomorphism between $N$ and $H$. \end{remark}
+For if $\Gamma_N \backslash N$ and $\Gamma_H \backslash H$ are diffeomorphic then their fundamental groups $\Gamma_N$ and $\Gamma_H$ are isomorphic as abstract groups, and we can extend that isomorphism to a Lie group isomorphism between $N$ and $H$. \end{remark}